PDS Logo, the Tree of Life

 Takeaways of Love Bombing

-• Love bombing is when a person continually “bombs” someone with flattery, compliments, gifts, and affection early in a new relationship.
+• Love bombing is when someone overwhelms you with flattery, compliments, gifts, and affection early in a relationship.

-• It’s a sign of several love manipulation techniques that draw you into a unhealthy or abusive relationship.
+• It's often love manipulation techniques that draw you into an unhealthy or abusive relationship.

-• There are four stages of the love bombing cycle: intense affection, devaluation, discard, and hoovering.
+• There are four stages of the love bombing cycle: idealization, devaluation, discard, and hoovering.

-• Not all love bombing is bad; it can be mistaken from genuine affection and those with an anxious attachment style.
+• Not all love bombing is terrible—it can sometimes be mistaken for genuine affection, especially for individuals with an insecure attachment style.

-• Examples of love bombing can include over-the-top romantic gestures, excessive compliments, overstepping boundaries, and prying and being invasive.
+• **Signs of love bombing include over-the-top romantic gestures, excessive compliments, overstepping boundaries, and prying into personal details.

-• You can protect yourself from love bombing by keep an eye out if the relationship is moving too fast, not isolating yourself from family or friends, and taking a step back when the love bomber is too extreme
+• To protect yourself: Keep an eye out if the relationship is moving too fast, avoid isolating yourself from family and friends, and take a step back when the behavior feels extreme.

 Share this Article